Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Skyrmion dynamics in the classical limit

 \section{Skyrmion dynamics in the classical limit}

 Consider the following Hamiltonian with a perturbation in the form of a coordinate-dependent Zeeman term:

-where $\bm{B}_i^\mathrm{grad}=B_\mathrm{grad}\frac{2}{L_y}(0,0,y_i)$ is a gradient field with a small amplitude $\vert B_\mathrm{grad}\vert \ll \vert B \vert $.
+where $\bm{B}_i^\mathrm{grad}=B_\mathrm{grad}\frac{2}{N_y-1}(0,0,y_i)$ is a gradient field with a small amplitude $\vert B_\mathrm{grad}\vert \ll \vert B \vert $.
 We employ the mean-field approximation to study how this perturbation induces the movement of topologically charged magnetic textures.
 With the assumption that the spins of the system are mutually weakly correlated, we construct an effective Hamiltonian by introducing the spin fluctuation from the mean value, $\delta \hat{\bm{S}}_i = \hat{\bm{S}}_i - \bm{m}_i$, where $\bm{m}_i=\langle \hat{\bm{S}}_i\rangle$.
-Plugging this into $\hat{H}_\mathrm{tot}$ and omitting second-order fluctuation terms, we obtain the mean-field noninteracting Hamiltonian:
+Plugging this into $\hat{H}$ and omitting second-order fluctuation terms, we obtain the mean-field noninteracting Hamiltonian:

 where the term $sE[\bm{m}]$ is proportional to the energy of the mean magnetization texture $\bm{m}$.
 As this term is not operator-valued, it does not contribute to the spin dynamics and may be omitted.
 Furthermore, we assume that for negligible fluctuations, the texture has a uniform norm $\vert \bm{m}\vert = s$.

-The time evolution of the spin operator $\hat{\bm{S}}_i$ in the Heisenberg picture is then determined via the commutator with the mean-field Hamiltonian:
+The time evolution of the spin operator $\hat{\bm{S}}_i$ in the Heisenberg picture is then determined via the commutator with the mean-field Hamiltonian,